 A chauffeur, a chef, a gardener, a handyman – and a car technician?

 We have a lot to thank our dads for.
-Well done, if you treated yours to something nice this Father’s Day.
-Or did you go for another pair of socks?
-Don’t worry, we have an idea for a belated present.
+Well done, if you treat yours to something nice every Father’s Day, birthday or Christmas.
+Or do you usually just go for another pair of socks?
+Don’t worry, we have a idea for a great present.

 Why not, say, release your father from one of his “dad duties” and show him you know how to fix up your car.
 Or even better, why not do it together!